mmatl/pyrender/docs/source/examples/cameras.rst

 Creating Cameras
 ================

-Pyrender supports two camera types -- :class:`.PerspectiveCamera` types, which render scenes as a human would see them, and :class:`.OrthographicCamera` types, which preserve distances between points.
+Pyrender supports three camera types -- :class:`.PerspectiveCamera` and :class:`.IntrinsicsCamera` types, which render scenes as a human would see them, and :class:`.OrthographicCamera` types, which preserve distances between points.